All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 At 2.5mg, most patients notice appetite changes within the first week.
 Visible body composition changes typically take two to three weeks to appear.
 Clothing may fit differently before the scale shows a dramatic number.

-If you have not lost any weight after four full weeks at 2.5mg, do not panic.
+If you haven't lost any weight after four full weeks at 2.5mg, don't panic.
 Some patients are slower responders, and the medication often needs higher doses to produce its full effect.
 Your prescriber will likely move you to 5mg at the four-week mark. tirzepatide 5mg what to expect

 Frequently Asked Questions